DataDog/documentation/content/en/getting_started/synthetics/browser_test.md

 The resource, `https://api.shopist.io/checkout.json`, posted a status and the target source of this issue is a controller linked to checkout.

-With Datadog's [APM integration with Synthetic Monitoring][8], you can access the root cause of a failed test run with a trace generated from the test run.
+With Datadog's [APM integration with Synthetic Monitoring][8], you can access the root cause of a failed test run by looking at the trace generated from the test run in the **Traces** tab.

-To link browser test results with APM, whitelist the URLs you want to add to the APM integration headers.
+To link browser test results with APM, add the allowlist the URLs you want to add to the APM integration headers.

 For wildcards, use `*`.
 For example, `https://*.datadoghq.com/*`.